The Future of Cybersecurity Is Female: Applications Open for Summer Program for New York-Area High School Girls

 CS4CS is one component of STEMNow, a lineup of more than a dozen summer workshops and classes designed to engage New York City middle and high school students — and their teachers — in hands-on STEM learning.
 Founded in 2013, STEMNow has reached thousands of students and hundreds of teachers, many of whom hail from underserved communities with little local access to STEM programs and facilities.
 Women, who represent just 25 percent of the STEM workforce, comprise almost 60 percent of STEMNow participants.

-CS4CS applicants should be rising 9th-12th grade girls living within commuting distance of NYU Tandon.
+CS4CS applicants should be rising 9th-12th grade students living within commuting distance of NYU Tandon.
 No cybersecurity or computer science experience is necessary.

 About the New York University Tandon School of Engineering